vorausrobotik/voraus-ros-bridge/README.md

 This might be solvable if the msgs crates where published normally on `crates.io`.
 Maybe we should restart the discussion on GitHub about this topic. https://github.com/ros2-rust/ros2_rust/issues/394

+## License Notices

+This project is licensed under the [MIT License](https://opensource.org/license/mit/).